|

 YANKS Miniatures

-were two pairs of surrendering GIs suitable for an Ardennes setting.
-This was
+of surrendering GIs suitable for an Ardennes setting.
+This was a first for American

-a first for American figures, as was a solitary dead infantryman; there was also
+figures, as was a solitary dead infantryman; there was also a lifeless figure

-also produced the first set of GI tank riders, and a crew abandoning its tank.
+first set of GI tank riders, and a crew abandoning its tank.

 The